ArabAmerican/Easy-YDNS/README.md

 This script was tested to work on Windows 10 Home (20H2) using Windows Subsystem for Linux under Debian.

-1) Download and run the file "InstallLinuxSubsystem.cmd" as an Administrator (right-click and select Run as Administrator)
+1) Download and extract the files from the .zip folder, and run the file "InstallLinuxSubsystem.cmd"

+	(Right-click and select "**Run as administrator**", otherwise error 740 will appear)

 	Alternatively, you may run Command Prompt as an Administrator and paste the following line:

 		DISM /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux

-	If done correctly, Command Prompt should leave the message:
+	If done correctly, Command Prompt should ask you to restart.
+Restart and continue to step 2.

-		The operation completed successfully.

-1. Check out the source code (updater.sh)
-2. Place it into desired place and make it executable (`chmod +x updater.sh`)
-3. Edit the script and update the user and host information to fit your configuration
-4. Run the script (either by single call or set up a cronjob to run it periodically)
+2)

 ## Crontab Setup

 To run this script every 15 minutes using `crontab`, add the following line to your crontab list: